Gaudiya Vaishnavism: Diet and lifestyle

-Attitude toward scriptures

-Chaitanya Vaishnava traditions refer to the writings of previous acharyas in their respective lineage or sampradya as authoritative interpretations of scripture.
-While many schools like Smartism and Advaitism encourage interpretation of scriptures philosophically and metaphorically and not too literally, Chaitanya Vaishnavism stresses the literal meaning (mukhya vṛitti) as primary and indirect meaning (gauṇa vṛitti) as secondary: sākṣhād upadesas tu shrutih - "The instructions of the shruti-shāstra should be accepted literally, without fanciful or allegorical interpretations."

 Sampradaya and parampara

 A Guru—shishya tradition ("lineage" or parampara) denotes a succession of teachers and disciples within some sampradaya (school, tradition).
 In accordance with the tradition, Gaudiya Vaishnavism as a subschool belongs to the Brahma Sampradaya, one of the four "orthodox" Vaishnavite schools.
 Chaitanya Mahaprabhu is said to be a disciple of Isvara Puri (fl.
 14th century) who was a disciple of Madhavendra Puri (fl.
 14th century) who was a disciple of Lakshmipati Tirtha (1420–1487) who was a disciple of Vyasatirtha (1469–1539) of the Madhva Sampradaya.
 The Gaudiya Vaishnavas call their tradition "Brahma-Madhva-Gaudiya Sampradaya", which originates from Brahma and has Madhvacharya as the original acharya and Chaitanya Mahaprabhu as the acharya-successor.

 However, this traditional point is at least debatable.
 Some modern scholars and confessional authors critically assess and pair the Gaudiya Vaishnavism's affiliation with the Madhva tradition.
 For example, the famous American Indologist and historian of religion Guy L. Beck, with regard to the Chaitanya Sampradaya, notes the following historical events.
 The first time the Brahma-Madhva affiliation of Gaudiya Vaishnavism was propounded by Baladeva Vidyabhushana was in the 18th century.
 And to this day, there is no mention of Chaitanya in the annals of the Madhva Sampradaya.
 For secular scientists this means, originality and non-affiliation of Gaudiya Vaishnavism with other previous branches.
 At the same time, there is the consensus of scholars, that Chaitanya was initiated by the two gurus of a Vaishnava-oriented group within Adi Shankara's Dashanami order.

 The Prameya Ratnawali of the above-mentioned gaudiya-acharya Baladeva Vidyabhushana contains the following canonical list of disciplic succession: Krishna, Brahma, Narada, Vyasa, Madhva, Padmanabha, Nrihari, Madhava, Akshobhya, Jayatirtha, Gyanasindhu, Dayanidhi, Vidyanidhi, Rajendra, Jayadharma, Purushottama, Brahmanya, Vyasatirtha, Lakshmipati Tirtha, Madhavendra Puri, Isvara Puri, and Chaitanya.

 One feature of the Gaudiya succession of spiritual masters should be considered.
 Chaitanya refused to formally initiate anyone as a disciple, only inspiring and guiding his followers.
 Chaitanya neither founded the community nor named a successor.
 That is why, from the very beginning, the sampradaya was divided into several lines of succession that were practically not connected with each other and that still exist today.
 One of them, namely, the Gaudiya-Sarasvata Sampradaya, belongs to the well known International Society for Krishna Consciousness.